2025 Virginia Cavaliers women's soccer team

-The 2025 Virginia Cavaliers women's soccer team represents the University of Virginia during the 2025 NCAA Division I women's soccer season.
-The Cavaliers are led by head coach Steve Swanson, in his twenty-sixth season.
-They play home games at Klöckner Stadium in Charlottesville, Virginia.
-This is the team's 40th season playing organized women's college soccer and their 38th playing in the Atlantic Coast Conference.
+The 2025 Virginia Cavaliers women's soccer team represented the University of Virginia during the 2025 NCAA Division I women's soccer season.
+The Cavaliers were led by head coach Steve Swanson, in his twenty-sixth season.
+They played home games at Klöckner Stadium in Charlottesville, Virginia.
+This was the team's 40th season playing organized women's college soccer and their 38th playing in the Atlantic Coast Conference.